toolongdontread/HKMU-S380F-2024-Spring/README.md

 Web Application Development's lectures and tutorials by HKMU

-Those tutorials are be opened by Jetbrains IntelliJ IDEA
+Those tutorials can be opened by Jetbrains IntelliJ IDEA